-(1) promote the integration of sustainability into the policy decisions of companies by preferring companies with a better ESG risk score, where ESG stands for 'Environmental, Social and Governance', and

-(2) promote climate change mitigation, by preferring companies with lower Greenhouse Gas Intensity, with the objective of meeting a predetermined Greenhouse Gas intensity target;

-(3) support sustainable development, through 'sustainable investments' in accordance with art.
+- (1) promote the integration of sustainability into the policy decisions of companies by preferring companies with a better ESG risk score, where ESG stands for 'Environmental, Social and Governance', and - (2) promote climate change mitigation, by preferring companies with lower Greenhouse Gas Intensity, with the objective of meeting a predetermined Greenhouse Gas intensity target; - (3) support sustainable development, through 'sustainable investments' in accordance with art.
 2(17) SFDR.
-Sustainable investments will consist of investments in companies contributing to the achievement of the UN Sustainable Development Goals.
+Sustainable investments will consist of investments in companies contributing to the achievement of the UN Sustainable Development Goals (plus instruments awarded the 'sustainable development' label by KBC Asset Management NV on the advice of the Responsible Investing Advisory Board).